 What many people don’t realize, however, is that truck and 18-wheeler accidents are nothing like ordinary car accidents.

 Not only are the trucking companies able to spend substantial amounts of money hiring teams of lawyers to defend them, but the lawsuits are also much more complex.
 The slightest mistake by the injured party or their lawyers can have significant consequences that can lead to the lawsuit being dismissed without any recovery or, if the case proceeds, greatly reduce the amount of damages the injured party is able to recover.

-That’s why it’s so critical that you hire an Experienced Truck and Oilfield Accident Lawyer with a proven track-record against the largest trucking companies in the United States.
+That’s why it’s so critical that you hire an Experienced Truck Accident Lawyer with the Largest Truck Accident Verdicts and Settlements in Texas

 Undefeated Midland Truck Accident Attorneys with Billions Won for Truck and 18 Wheeler Accident Victims: Call 1-888-603-3636 or Click Here for a Free Consultation

-In addition to being Undefeated, our Texas 18 Wheeler Accident Lawyers have recovered Billions of Dollars and the #1 largest truck accident verdicts and settlements in history on behalf of oilfield, truck accident, and wrongful death victims across West Texas and the United States.
+In addition to being Undefeated, our Texas Truck and 18 Wheeler Accident Lawyers have Won Billions of Dollars and the #1 largest truck accident verdicts and settlements in history on behalf of oilfield, truck accident, and wrongful death victims across West Texas and the United States.